 \subsection{Our contributions}

-We first provide a unifying framework encompassing disparate behavioral models determining agent responses and various loss functions (Section~\ref{sec:prelim}).
-In particular, we assume that the agent behaves according to a \emph{perceived value} $\tv$ and the precise behavioral model determines the transformation from true to perceived value.
+We first provide a unifying framework encompassing disparate loss functions and agent response models (Section~\ref{sec:prelim}).
+In particular, we assume that the agent behaves according to a \emph{perceived value} $\tv$ and the precise response model determines the transformation from true to perceived value.
 The loss functions can depend on either the true value (to capture parameter estimation objectives) or the perceived value (for pricing objectives).
-This formulation allows us to formalize arbitrarily irrational agents, a setting not studied in prior work.
-Our model also captures stochastic noise settings studied in prior work such as \emph{bounded rationality}.
+This formulation allows us to capture adversarially corrupted agent responses, a setting not studied in prior work, as well as stochastic noise settings.

 Our first algorithm (Section~\ref{sec:corpv_algorithm}) works for all of the aforementioned loss functions ($\eps$-ball, absolute, pricing).
-We prove that, with probability $1-\delta$, it suffers a relative degradation in performance or \emph{regret} of $\bigO(C\cdot d^3\cdot \poly\log(T/\delta))$ where $C$ is the unknown number of rounds on which the corresponding agent acts inconsistently with the ground truth and $T$ is the total number of rounds (\emph{time horizon}).
-Our guarantee is logarithmic in the time-horizon, as typical in binary search methods when $C\approx 0$, and degrades gracefully as $C$ becomes larger.
-Our algorithm builds on the $\textsc{ProjectedVolume}$ algorithm \citep{LLV18} which is optimal for the $\eps$-ball loss when $C=0$.
+We prove that, with probability $1-\delta$, it suffers a relative degradation in performance or \emph{regret} of $\bigO(C\cdot d^3\cdot \poly\log(T/\delta))$, where $C$ is the unknown number of adversarially corrupted rounds and $T$ is the total number of rounds (\emph{time horizon}).
+Our guarantee is logarithmic in $T$ when $C \approx 0$ and degrades gracefully as $C$ becomes larger.
+Our algorithm builds on the $\textsc{ProjectedVolume}$ algorithm \citep{LLV18}, which is optimal for the $\eps$-ball loss when $C=0$.

 Our main technical advance is a method for maintaining a set of candidates for $\stheta$ (\emph{knowledge set}), successively removing candidates by hyperplane cuts while ensuring that $\stheta$ is never removed.
 When $C=0$, this is done via $\textsc{ProjectedVolume}$ which removes all parameters $\btheta$ that are inconsistent with the response in a way that each \emph{costly} query guarantees enough progress measured via the volume of the set of remaining parameters.
 However, when some responses are corrupted, such an aggressive elimination method may remove the ground truth $\stheta$ from the parameter space.